Employment law and COVID-19 – what you need to know

 Personally, an employee meets the requirements for short-time allowance pursuant to section 98(1) German Social Security Code, Book III if they are in an employment relationship, have not been given notice of termination and are subject to compulsory insurance.
 Persons in marginal part-time employment (geringfügig Beschäftigte) therefore do not qualify for short-time allowance unless they are subject to compulsory insurance.
 For persons drawing short-time allowance, however, who take up secondary, marginal part-time employment in critical infrastructure sectors while they are furloughed, their short-time allowance will not be reduced by the amount of the income they earn from such secondary employment.

 To date the Federal Employment Agency has paid 60% of the last net salary to employees on short-time work – or 67% for employees who have children.
 On the entry into force of Social Protection Package II, employees whose working hours have been reduced by at least 50% receive 70/77% of their lost net salary as from the fourth month of drawing short-time allowance and 80/87% as from the seventh month.
-The rule will remain in force until 31 December 2020.
+As things stand at the moment, the rule is in force until 31 December 2020.
+Based on the Bundestag printed paper of 19 October 2020 (BT-Drs.
+19/23480), it is to be extended until 31 December 2021 for all employees whose claim for short-time allowance arises before 31 March 2021.

 Pursuant to section 104(1) German Social Security Code, Book III, in the case of a reduction in the volume of work, short-time allowance is generally paid by the Employment Agency for a period of twelve months at maximum.
-In the course of the coronavirus pandemic, the Federal Government has enacted the Short-Time Allowance Payment Period Ordinance (Kurzarbeitergeldbezugsdauerverordnung) which temporarily extends this period.
-Those employees whose claim for short-time allowance arose on or before 31 December 2019 can lay claim to short-time allowance for up to 21 months, but at most up to 31 December 2019.
+In the course of the coronavirus pandemic, the Federal Government has enacted the Short-Time Allowance Payment Period Ordinance (Kurzarbeitergeldbezugsdauerverordnung - KugBeV) which temporarily extends this period.
+After the German government increased the entitlement period for short-time allowance to 21 months back in March 2020, that is now to be increased to 24 months, but not beyond 31 December 2021, for businesses that commence short-time work before 31 December 2020.
+The measure shall take effect on 1 January 2021 once the 2nd Short-Time Allowance Payment Period Ordinance comes into force.

-For employees on short-time work the options already available for earning additional income will be extended until 31 December 2020 for all occupations, with the additional income limit being the full amount of the current monthly income.
+For employees on short-time work the options already available for earning additional income were extended until 31 December 2020 for all occupations, with the additional income limit being the full amount of the current monthly income.
+This scheme is set to expire on 31 December 2020.
+However, based on the BT-Drs.
+19/23480 income from marginal part-time employment taken up during the period of short-time working pursuant to section 8(1), no. 1 German Social Security Code, Book IV will not be applied against an employee’s short-time allowance between 1 January 2021 and 31 December 2021.

 Some employers are also considering laying off staff as a way of dealing with the long-term consequences of the coronavirus crisis.
 Short-time work and terminations on operational grounds are not mutually exclusive because, while short-time work is intended to balance out a temporary reduction in the volume of work, terminations on operational grounds are a way of dealing with a long-term fall-off.
 The Federal Labour Court does however apply a particularly strong test when it comes to terminations on operational grounds after the introduction of short-time work: The employer must show that new circumstances have arisen that have led to a long-term reduction in the volume of work.